Khagaria district

 Khagaria district is an administrative district in the state of Bihar in India.
 The district headquarters are located at Khagaria.
 Earlier it was a part of Munger District as a sub-division that was created in 1943–44.
 It was upgraded to the status of a district on 10 May 1981.
 Khagaria district is a part of Munger Division.

-The present collector and District Magistrate of Khagaria is Amit Kumar Pandey, IAS and the current S.P. of Khagaria is Chandan Kumar Kushwaha, IPS.
+The present Collector and District Magistrate of Khagaria is Navin Kumar, IAS and the current Superintendent of Police of Khagaria is Rakesh Kumar, IPS.

 Geography

 Khagaria district occupies an area of 1486 km2, comparatively equivalent to Greenland's Nares Land.
 The district is surrounded by seven rivers namely Ganges, Kamla Balan, Koshi, Budhi Gandak, Kareh, Kali Koshi and Bagmati.
 These rivers cause floods every year which causes great loss of life and property including livestock.
 River Ganga forms the southern boundary of the district.
 Khagaria experiences an extreme climate with very hot summers and extremely cold winters.
 Rainy season continues up to October with heavy rainfall causing the rivers to overflow and causing floods in most regions.